forbes-group/super_hydro/Docs/TracerParticles.md

 data = get_data()
 with out:
     NoInterrupt.unregister()
     with NoInterrupt() as interrupted:
-        while not interrupted and time.time() < tic + 5:
+        while not interrupted:
             data = data_to_rgba(get_data())
             #img = Image.fromarray(data[..., :3])
             myimg = MyImage(data, fmt='JPEG')#, size=(256,)*2)
+            display(myimg)
             # The Output() widget allows you to print, but it is slightly
             # faster to use a pre-defined Label()
             # print(f"{frame/(toc-tic):.2f}fps")
             msg.value = f"{frame/(toc-tic):.2f}fps"
-            display(myimg)
-            clear_output(wait=True)
             toc = time.time()
             frame += 1
+            clear_output(wait=True)
 ```

 This is a working demonstration with marginal performance characteristics.
-Note: it flickers like crazy with Firefox, but works fine with Chrome.

 +++